roja/words/README.markdown

 	Download http://wordnetcode.princeton.edu/3.0/WNdb-3.0.tar.gz
 	Unzip

+        # due to the way windows tends not to have a folder for things you will
+        # have to specify the location of the wordnet files when using the gem

 ## For Tokyo Backend Only ##

-Unless you want to use the tokyo backend you are now ready to install Words && build the data, otherwise if you want to use the tokyo backend (FAST!) you will also need [Tokyo Cabinet](http://1978th.net/tokyocabinet/) installed.
+Unless you want to use the tokyo backend you are now ready to install Words (and build the data if you want extras), otherwise if you want to use the tokyo backend (FAST!) you will also need [Tokyo Cabinet](http://1978th.net/tokyocabinet/) installed.
 It should be nice and easy... something like:

     # osx users should, if ports is installed, simply do
     sudo ports install tokyocabinet